Skip to main content

 Get Your Auth Token

-Sign in to the MemoryPlugin Dashboard and copy your authentication token
+Sign in to the MemoryPlugin Dashboard and copy your authentication token from Settings

 2